leormsbee/proj-portfolio/assignments-by-name/initial_environment_setup/initial_environment_setup.md

     - ```192.170.88.16  pimpmylog.academyvm.dev```
     - ```192.170.88.16  dashboard.academyvm.dev```

 This file is in different locations depending on your Operating Systems.
-Instructions for editing your hosts file can be found at https://support.rackspace.com/how-to/modify-your-hosts-file/.
+Instructions for editing your hosts file can be found at https://support.rackspace.com/how-to/modify-your-hosts-file/ .
 - For Mac users: Scroll down to the section titled "Mac OS X 10.6 through 10.11".
+- For Linux users: Scroll down to the section titled "Linux".
 - For Windows users: Scroll down to the section titled "Windows".
 **Note for Windows users only: Regarding step 4, make sure the browser window allows "All files" and not just "Text Documents (*.txt)" files to be opened.
 This will allow you to see the hosts file.
 Be sure to save the file after making changes.**